gmc-code/PC-Python/docs/python/dictionaries.rst

 Case sensitive keys
 -----------------------------------

-| Keys in a dictionary are are case sensitive.
+| Keys in a dictionary are case sensitive.
 | The keys 'Vic'and 'VIC' are different keys.

 .. code-block:: python